xezpeleta/enuri/README.md

-# ENUR̈I
+# ENUŔI

-ENUR̈I is a real-time speech transcription **_experimental_** system based on the Whisper.
+ENUŔI is a real-time speech transcription **_experimental_** system based on the Whisper.
 It is designed to transcribe speech in real-time, with low latency.
-ENUR̈I uses a combination of state-of-the-art speech recognition models to achieve high-quality results in real-time.
+ENUŔI uses a combination of state-of-the-art speech recognition models to achieve high-quality results in real-time.
 The system is designed to be used in video recording/streaming applications like OBS, as an overlay for live streams.

 It has two main components: a server and a client: